Windows Driver Model: Device drivers for different Windows operating systems

 The WDM framework was developed by Microsoft to simplify the communication between the operating system and drivers inside the kernel.
-In Windows operating systems, drivers are implemented as Dynamic Link Libraries .DLL or .SYS files.
+In Windows operating systems, WDM drivers are implemented as Dynamic Link Libraries .DLL or .SYS files with Portable Executable format.
 WDM compliant drivers must follow rules of design, initialisation, plug-and-play, power management and memory allocation.
 In practice WDM driver programmers reuse large pieces of code when building new object-oriented drivers.
 This means that drivers in the WDM stack may contain residual functionality, which is not documented in specifications.
 Drivers that have passed the Microsoft quality test are digitally signed by Microsoft.
 The Microsoft Hardware Compatibility Tests and the Driver Development Kit include reliability and stress tests.

 A device driver that is not designed for a specific hardware component may allow another device to function.
 This is because the basic functionality of a hardware device class is similar.
 The functionality of the video card class, for example, allows the Microsoft Basic Display Adapter driver to work with a wide variety of video cards.
 However, installing the wrong driver for a device will mean that the full functionality of the device can not be used, and may result in poor performance and the destabilization of the Windows operating system.
 Hardware device vendors may release updated device drivers for particular Windows operating systems, to improve performance, add functionality or fix bugs.
 If a device is not working as expected the latest device drivers should be downloaded from the vendor website and installed.

 Device drivers are designed for particular Windows operating system versions, and device drivers for a previous version of Windows may not work correctly or at all with other versions.
 Because many device drivers run in kernel mode installing drivers for a previous operating system version may destabilise the Windows operating system.
 Migrating a computer to a higher version of a Windows operating system therefore requires that new device drivers are installed for all hardware components.
 Finding up to date device drivers and installing them for Windows 10 has introduced complications into the migration process.